aws4embeddedlinux/aws4embeddedlinux-ci-examples/README.md

 The pipelines can be found in the `Developer Tools > Code Pipeline > Pipelines` Console page.
 The newly created pipeline `ubuntu_22_04BuildImagePipeline` should start automatically.
 If not, it will need to be run before other pipelines will work correctly.
 Once it is complete, the EmbeddedLinuxPipeline in the CodePipeline console page is ready to run.
-Thus `BuildImagePipeline` will always be a dependency of the deployment if you deploy just a specific example.

 ### Removing Pipelines
 The `cdk destroy` command can be used to remove individual pipelines and their related resources.
 This can also be done in the CloudFormation Console Page.